 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Red Bay is worth considering.

-Red Bay is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Red Bay does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Red Bay who are college-educated is close to the national average for all communities of 21.84%: 17.14% of the adults in Red Bay have a bachelor's degree or advanced degree.
+In terms of college education, Red Bay is nearly on par with the US average for all cities of 21.84%: 17.14% of adults 25 and older in Red Bay have a bachelor's degree or advanced degree.

 The per capita income in Red Bay in 2022 was $25,853, which is lower middle income relative to Alabama and the nation.
 This equates to an annual income of $103,412 for a family of four.
 However, Red Bay contains both very wealthy and poor people as well.